deomsh/MKFATIMG.G4B/README.txt

 Copy files to ram-disk using Grubutil FAT with target on
  Floppie: (rd)/
  Hardrive: (rd,0)/ or (rd,4)/ on grub4dos; (rd)/ on grub4dos for UEFI
+Long File Names: Libraries FATLFN.LLL and ATTRIBFT.LLL needed in same locations as Grubutil FAT (if not found 8+3 Short File Names only)

 Compatibility
 Grub4dos version 2017-08-30 or higher